Bears QB Trubisky out with shoulder injury | Devdiscourse

 Chicago Bears quarterback Mitchell Trubisky left Sunday's game against the visiting Minnesota Vikings in the first quarter with a left (non-throwing) shoulder injury and was quickly ruled out.
 Less than three minutes into the game, Trubisky was scrambling to his left when he was strip-sacked by Danielle Hunter.
 As he went down, he reached his left arm out to brace himself and hit the ground awkwardly.

 He remained down for a few minutes, then left the field and quickly headed to the locker room.
-The Bears announced later in the first quarter he would not return to the game.
+The Bears announced later in the first quarter he would not return to the game, and Trubisky returned to the sideline in street clothes and a sling for the second half.
 The Vikings recovered the fumble, but the turnover was negated by a holding penalty against the defense.
 Backup Chase Daniel entered and marched the Bears the rest of the way to the end zone, hitting Tarik Cohen for 10 yards and a 7-0 lead at the 7:44 mark.

 Trubisky missed two games last season due to a right shoulder injury, also sustained against the Vikings.
 He was 2 of 3 for 9 yards before leaving Sunday.